retiangson/MSE800_Car_Rental/README.md

 ## License

-This project is released under the **MIT License**:
+MIT License ## License This project is released under the **MIT license**:

-- Free to use, modify, and distribute.
+Free for personal and commercial use, but not for resale or inclusion in app / website!

-- No warranty provided.
+No warranty provided.

 See full text in `LICENSE` file.